tdantas/usecasing/README.md

 Ok, What is FinalizeInvoiceUseCase ?

 FinalizeInvoiceUseCase will be responsible for perform the Use Case/Story.
-Each usecase should satisfy the [Single Responsability Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and to achieve this principle, one usecase depends of others usecases building a Chain of Resposability.
+Each usecase should satisfy the [Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and to achieve this principle, one usecase depends of others usecases building a Chain of Resposibility.

 ````